phaustin/quantecon-example/book/docs/debugging.md

 ### The `debug` Magic

-Let\'s consider a simple (and rather contrived) example
+Let's consider a simple (and rather contrived) example

 ```{code-cell} ipython3
 :tags: [raises-exception]